-Those flowers may have looked good on Valentine’s Day, but despite your best efforts, you can’t keep them fresh forever.
+Those flowers may have looked good when you first received them, but despite your best efforts, you can’t keep them fresh forever.
 If you really want to preserve your blooms, you need to remove their moisture with a process like air-drying, pressing, or nuking them in the microwave.
 (You can also try dipping them in wax, but that method is harder to pull off.)

 “There are many quirky and unconventional techniques out there,” Alfred Palomares, vice president of merchandising at floral retailer 1-800-Flowers, told Popular Science in an email.
 “All these ways have the potential to produce beautiful and consistent results.”
 While you can try any preservation method, each one does have its own pros and cons.

 To stick with a classic technique, you can simply hang your bouquet upside down.
 As the air wicks moisture away from the blooms, they should gradually dehydrate.

 However, this method can be a little finicky: Flowers may shed their petals, and mold can attack them.
 Plus, the process takes a few weeks.
 On the bright side, this drying technique does preserve the flowers’ stems.